LyMarco/MusicKickstarter/iteration-03.review.md

  * If a goal/task was not part of the original iteration plan, please mention it.

  * (Goal) Setup Suggestions Server and deploy to Azure Cloud
-   * (Tasks)
    * server is now operational with /suggestions/word and /rhymes/word endpoints
    * http://csc301-team-11-lyrics.azurewebsites.net/rhymes/swim
    * http://csc301-team-11-lyrics.azurewebsites.net/suggestions/swim

- * (Goal) Saving multiple songs each with multiple takes
-	* (Tasks)
-	* Group lyrics, recordings by songs
-	* Save each of these as a separate song and allow these songs to be retreived again
-	* Save multiple recordings for a single song
-	* Allow renaming of songs/takes

-* (Goal) Make metronome more dynamic
-	* (Tasks)
-	* Make upbeat modifiable (2/4ths time, 3/4ths time, etc.)
-	* Add more speed options
-	* Add in drums as an extra feature

-* (Goal) Enhance UI and overall flow of application, especially in the notes-taking part of the app
-	* (Tasks)
-	* Add more image buttons to create more intuitive and friendly feel to the app
-	* Make navigation of the app more intuitive
-	* Create separate page for actually writing notes

  * (Goal) Allow for chords (e.g. 'A', 'C#', etc.) to be placed above lyrics
-	* (Tasks)
-	* Create separate text fields for chords
-	* Group text fields by verses
-	* Think of way to allow editing of both lyrics and chords without while keeping everything simple and intuitive
-	* Make chords stay on top of the lyrics they were placed above even while editing
+	  * EditTexts were used to create editable chords
+	  * A Verse class was created making the moving around of verses and the processes related to verses much simpler (e.g. numbering verses, changing the layout of the verses, etc.)
+	  * Allowed for toggling between editing verse lyrics and chords so that the two don't get in each others way
+  	* Implemented dynamic chords so that as lyrics were edited, the chords stayed in their relative position above specific words in the lyrics

 #### Goals and/or tasks that were planned but not met/completed:

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

- * (Goal) Clicking on a suggestion places it into the verse at current pointer position

 ## Meeting Highlights